ADMISSIONS TO THE JOHN WARNER SCHOOL

 Admissions for each year group are allocated in accordance with the relevant over subscription criteria.
 If there are no vacancies, children will be placed on the continuing interest list for the appropriate year group.
 Any vacancies are filled from the list in accordance with the relevant over subscription criteria and not according to the date the application was received.

 A continuing interest list will be maintained until the end of the current academic year when all parent/carer(s) will be contacted and asked if they wish to remain on the list then you will need to complete a new application form at the start of each academic year.

 For information on which schools in the area have places available, you should use the links above or contact the local authority, Hertfordshire County Council on 0300 123 4043.

-The school will notify its Local Authority of your application.
+The school will notify the Local Authority of your application.
 They will then write to you with necessary log in details and passwords to enable you to lodge an appeal if desired.
 Appeals resulting from in-year admission applications will be heard within 30 school days of the appeal being lodged.
 For further information, please visit: